logcossin/ForReport/lacto_BUSCO.md

 ## Automatic detection of incomplete BUSCO genes in the genome

+* Incomplete genes could be found by BUSCO due to reasons below:
-1. Gene truncation by mutation
+1. Gene truncation by mutation (frameshift, nonsense)
 2. Gene located at the edge of the contig
 3. Gene deletion
+4. Short alignment length to the BUSCO HMM profile

-* TBLASTN (protein to translated nucleotide) search
+* TBLASTN (protein to translated nucleotide) search could be used to detect possible fragments in the genome sequence
+* Comparing the length of fragmented and complete gene could be used for 4.

 # ANI analysis